 - IFRS 16 "Leases".
 The new standard sets out the principles that both parties to a contract, i.e. the customer ('lessee') and the supplier ('lessor'), apply to provide relevant information about leases in a manner that faithfully represents those transactions.
 To meet this objective, a lessee is required to recognize assets and liabilities arising from a lease.
 The new Standard will come into effect at 1 January 2019 with early application permitted for entities that apply IFRS 15 "Revenue from Contracts with Customers" at or before the date of initial application of this Standard. - IFRS 14 "Regulatory Deferral Accounts".
 The aim of this interim Standard is to enhance the comparability of financial reporting by entities that are engaged in rate-regulated activities.
-The standard is not applicable to the Group and therefore is expected not to have any impact on the Group's financial statements. - Amendments to IFRS 10, IFRS 12 and IAS 28 "Investment Entities: Applying the Consolidation Exception".
-These amendments, into effect at 1 January 2016 with early application permitted, provide an exception to the consolidation requirements in IFRS 10 for investment entities. - Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture".
+The standard is not applicable to the Group and therefore is expected not to have any impact on the Group's financial statements. - Amendments to IFRS 10 and IAS 28 "Sale or Contribution of Assets between an Investor and its Associate or Joint Venture".
 The main consequence of the amendments is that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary. - Amendments to IAS 12 "Recognition of Deferred Tax Assets for Unrealized Losses".
 The amendments clarify the accounting for deferred tax assets for unrealized losses on debt instruments measured at fair value.
 These amendments will come into effect at 1 January 2017 with early application permitted. - Amendments to IAS 7 "Disclosure Initiative".
 The amendments will require entities to provide disclosures that enable investors to evaluate changes in liabilities arising from financing activities, including changes arising from cash flows and non-cash changes.
-These amendments will come into effect at 1 January 2017 with early application permitted. - Amendments to IFRS 2 "Classification and Measurement of Share-based Payment Transactions".
-The amendments provide requirements on the accounting for: - the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments - share-based payment transactions with a net settlement feature for withholding tax obligations; and - a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
+These amendments will come into effect at 1 January 2017 with early application permitted. - Annual improvements to IFRSs 2014-2016 applicable for annual periods beginning on or after 1 January 2017, including: - Amendment to IFRS 12 "Disclosure of Interests in Other entities": IFRS 12 states that an entity needs not provide summarized financial information for interests in subsidiaries, associates or joint ventures that are classified, or included in a disposal group that is classified, as held-for-sale in accordance with IFRS 5 "Non-current Assets Held-for-Sale and Discontinued Operations".
+The amendments clarify that this is the only concession from the disclosure requirements of IFRS 12 for such interests; - Amendments to IAS 28 "Investments in Associates and Joint Ventures" clarify that the election to measure at fair value through profit and loss an investment in an associate or a joint venture that is held by an entity that is a venture capital organization, or other qualifying entity, is available for each investment in an associate or joint-venture on an investment-by-investment basis, upon initial recognition.